Curriculum Detail

 • INTEGRATED MATH 4 CALCULUS

 This course completes the integrated mathematics sequence and provides an opportunity for students to explore Calculus conceptually.
-The course introduces students to the picturesque intentions and building blocks of Calculu, while equipping them with relevant problem solving techniques.
+The course introduces students to the picturesque intentions and building blocks of Calculus, while equipping them with relevant problem solving techniques.
 Students will develop and understand the fundamental concept of rates of change and use this foundational principle to analyze applications through the lens of Calculus.
 Both differential and integral Calculus will be introduced and examined.

 Prerequisite: Integrated Math 3 and permission of the department head is required.